bbauska/W3Cx-4of5-thru-May-2024/README.md

 -   For writing musical applications, take a look at ToneJS !

-## Module 2
+<h2 id="ch2">Module 2</h2>

 Hi!
 When I was 14, I was fan of the Ramones.
-I bought an electric guitar and I played in

-a rock band in my school.
+I bought an electric guitar and I played in a rock band in my school.
 A few years later, I wanted to become a game creator.
-This is

-how I became a scientist in computer engineering.
+This is how I became a scientist in computer engineering.
 During this week, I went back in time, because

 I'm going to teach you how to write HTML5 games.

-During this week, you will greatly improve your knowledge of the HTML5 canvas API by

-learning the core techniques for writing 2D games that run at 60 frames/s.
+During this week, you will greatly improve your knowledge of the HTML5 canvas API by learning the core techniques for writing 2D games that run at 60 frames/s.

-We’ll teach you how to create a low level game framework that provides all the basic

-blocks you need for writing a video game: game loop with time based animation - this

-is an important technique that will enable your game to run at the same speed on different devices.
+We’ll teach you how to create a low level game framework that provides all the basic blocks you need for writing a video game: game loop with time based animation - this is an important technique that will enable your game to run at the same speed on different devices.

-We will look at richer interactions with keyboard,

-mouse, gamepad, and also we will learn how to animate multiple objects on screen.
+We will look at richer interactions with keyboard, mouse, gamepad, and also we will learn how to animate multiple objects on screen.

-Not to forget learning about efficient collision detection, managing game states (start menu,

-game itself with different levels, game over at the end).
+Not to forget learning about efficient collision detection, managing game states (start menu, game itself with different levels, game over at the end).

-We will look also at the sprite based animation technique, that consists in

-extracting small images of a character posture and by drawing the different sub-images.
+We will look also at the sprite based animation technique, that consists in extracting small images of a character posture and by drawing the different sub-images.

 It gives the impression of the character moving.
-We will provide a sprite engine that will

-help you greatly use this technique.
-And finally we will look at how we can add

-music and sound effects with the Web Audio API seen during Week 1.
+We will provide a sprite engine that will help you greatly use this technique.
+And finally we will look at how we can add music and sound effects with the Web Audio API seen during Week 1.

-This is one of the most funny weeks of this course so we hope you will share your own

-creations and enjoy this funny part of the course.
+This is one of the most funny weeks of this course so we hope you will share your own creations and enjoy this funny part of the course.

-## 2.2.1 History of JavaScript games
+<h3 id="ch2-2-1">2.2.1 History of JavaScript games</h3>

 There is a widely-held belief that games running in Web browsers and without the help of plugins are a relatively new phenomenon.
 This is not